Up and Under: On Water, Fatherhood, and the Perils of Both

 Ira Sukrungruang is the author of Buddha’s Dog & other Mesitations, Southside Buddhist, and Talk Thai: The Adventures of Buddhist Boy; the short story collection The Melting Season; and the poetry collection In Thailand It Is Night.
 He is the recipient of the 2015 American Book Award, New York Foundation for the Arts Fellowship in Nonfiction Literature, an Arts and Letters Fellowship, and the Emerging Writer Fellowship.
 He teaches in the MFA program at University of South Florida.

 Enter your email address to receive notifications for author Ira Sukrungruang

-You have been added to the notification list for author Ira Sukrungruang
+Confirmation link sent to your email to add you to notification list for author Ira Sukrungruang

 More in this series